mayumi1234/CW_chatApp/Pods/Nuke/README.md

 <a href="https://travis-ci.org/kean/Nuke"><img src="https://img.shields.io/travis/kean/Nuke/master.svg"></a>
 </p>

 > Upgrading from the previous version?
-Use a [**Migration Guide**](https://github.com/kean/Nuke/blob/9.0.0/Documentation/Migrations).
+Use a [**Migration Guide**](https://github.com/kean/Nuke/blob/9.1.0/Documentation/Migrations).

 Nuke provides a simple and efficient way to download and display images in your app.
 Behind its clear and concise API is an advanced architecture which enables its unique features and offers virtually unlimited possibilities for customization.
+The primary Nuke feature is [performance](https://kean.github.io/post/nuke-9).

 > **Fast LRU memory and disk cache** · **SwiftUI** · **Smart background decompression** · **Image processing** · **Elegant builder API** · **Resumable downloads** · **Intelligent deduplication** · **Request prioritization** · **Low data mode** · **Prefetching** · **Rate limiting** · **Progressive JPEG, HEIF, WebP, SVG, GIF** · **Alamofire** · **Combine** · **Reactive extensions**

 <br/>

 ## Getting Started

-> Documentation for the latest stable version (Nuke 8.4.1) can be found [here](https://github.com/kean/Nuke/tree/8.4.1).

 Nuke is easy to learn and use.
 Here is an overview of its APIs and features: